-Like most post-March entertainment, online escape rooms take place entirely through your screen.
-Even though it’s a novel concept, there are already a few variations of the genre.
-Some blend the code-cracking with a bit interactive theatre using Zoom, others use a digital version of an escape room that can be played through an avatar.
+Online escape rooms take place entirely through your screen, and even though it’s a novel concept dreamt up during the Covid-19 lockdown, there are already many variations of the genre.
+Some blend the code-cracking with a bit of interactive theatre using Zoom, others use a digital version of an escape room that can be played through an avatar.

-London escape rooms are gradually reopening, but unlike the virtual Zoom quiz boom, these online replacements seem to have stuck.
+London escape rooms have now reopened, but unlike the virtual Zoom quiz boom, these online replacements seem to have stuck.
 Want to assemble a team and try one for yourself?
 Here are four online games that have proved themselves to be more than a lockdown fad.

 Want some more ideas for hosting a virtual fun night?
 Get friends and family living at distance together by playing some of our best online party games, testing your knowledge with online trivia games or getting messy with drinking games you can play over a screen.